abhinavsriram/intern-helper/README.md

 - in App.js, React Router is used to map the different classes in /screens to their corresponding routes - this should give a good high level overview of the structure of the frontend
+- all the classes in /screens are named descriptively and represent what their name suggests they do
+- all styling has been done using just css, almost no use of packages to ensure the frontend will continue to work and look good for years - independent of potential lack of updates from npm packages
 - all files are commented extensively with function header comments and inline comments to improve readability

 ## Testing
 #### System Tests
-Since we did not have a REPL, we couldn't figure out an easy way in order to write out system tests, so we clicked around on the application as well as asked three additional people in our social networks to play with the application.
+Since we did not have a REPL, we couldn't figure out an easy way to write system tests, so we extensively hand tested the application by simply clicking around on the application as well as by asking three additional people in our social networks to play with the application.
 We tested different types of resumes (tech-related, finance-related, humanities-related), different types of scenarios such as the event that there no roles appear to be a good fit for the user or that the suggestions our application makes does not align with the user's interests, and we also ensured that we did not guide the user on how to use our application so that we could minimize bias and interference.
 We also hand simulated